 For-Credit Projects in Sustainability

-Students conducting research electives and Darden Business Projects frequently choose sustainability topics, such as developing markets for recycled products, biofuels, microfinance, renewable energy, carbon trading and local food systems.
+Students conducting research electives and Darden Consulting and Venturing Projects frequently choose sustainability topics, such as developing markets for recycled products, biofuels, microfinance, renewable energy, carbon trading and local food systems.
 Many projects have been Darden-focused, helping the school achieve its goal of being a zero waste, carbon neutral enterprise.
 To date, Darden students' projects on energy efficiency and waste reduction strategies have helped us reduce our carbon footprint by 20% and waste to landfill by 59% relative to our 2007 baseline, even as our programs expand.
 Project examples include:

 - Zero Waste, Carbon Neutral at Darden: Recommendations for Sustainable Operations